Hyperplane sections of projective bundle associated to the tangent bundle of $\mathbb{P}^2.$: Proof of the Theorem

-given by the exact sequence (\ref{euler}).
-Note that $m=n=1$ if and only if corresponds to zero section of $T_{\mathbb{P}^2}.$ The scheme $V$ of zeros of the section $s$ is given by the vanishing of the quadrics
+obtained by the exact sequence (\ref{euler}).
+Note that $\lambda = \mu =1$ if and only if $s$ corresponds to the zero section of $T_{\mathbb{P}^2}.$ The scheme $V$ of zeros of the section $s$ is given by the vanishing of the quadrics

-If $m-1, n-1, (n-m) $ are all non zero, then
+If $\lambda -1, \mu -1, ( \mu -\lambda) $ are all non zero, then

-consists of three distinct points and hence of type $a)$ of Theorem (\ref{thm2}).
-If $m=0$ and $n=1$ then $V$ is the union of the line $Y=0$ and the point $(0,1,0)$ and the scheme is of type $d)$ of Theorem (\ref{thm2}).
+consists of three distinct points and hence is of type $a)$ of Theorem \ref{thm2}.
+If $\lambda = 0$ and $\mu = 1$ then $V$ is the union of the line $Y= 0$ and the point $(0,1,0)$ and the scheme is of type $d)$ of Theorem \ref{thm2}.

-If $s$ is the section defined by $(Y, 0,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $Y^2$ and $YZ$ which is of type $e)$ of Theorem (\ref{thm2}).
+If $s$ is the section defined by $(Y, 0,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $Y^2$ and $YZ$ which is of type $e)$ of Theorem \ref{thm2}.

-If $s$ is the section defined by $(Y, Z,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $XZ-Y^2, YZ$ and $XZ$ which is of type $b)$ of Theorem (\ref{thm2}).
+If $s$ is the section defined by $(X, Z,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $XZ-YX, XZ$ and $Z^2$ which is of type $b)$ of Theorem \ref{thm2}.

-If $s$ is the section defined by $(Z, Z+X,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $ZY-X(Z+X), Z^2$ and $Y(Z+X)$ which is of type $c)$ of Theorem (\ref{thm2}).} $ {\Box}$
+If $s$ is the section defined by $(Y, Z,0)$ then the zero scheme of $s$ is given by the vanishing of the quadrics $XZ-Y^2, YZ$ and $Z^2$ which is of type $c)$ of Theorem \ref{thm2}. $ {\Box}$

 3mm